comradeice/Power-BI-in-Action-Unlocking-Customer-Insights-Through-Demographics-Behavior/README.md

-# "From Data to Decisions: How Power BI Unlocks UK Customer Insights Through Demographics and Behavior"
+# "From Data to Decisions: How Power BI Unlocks Customer Insights Through Demographics and Behavior"